SivaSwathiVasagar/workoutGenerator/README.md

 ## Roadmap and Future Improvements

-We plan to make the following improvements:
+Have plan to make the following improvements:

 - Display exercises with images or gif format in the future to help users.
 - Provide additional features to enhance the workout planning experience.